Ear Barotrauma: Pressure in The Ears (Causes Symptoms & Treatment)

 Other causes of pressure in ear and head

-Ear infections occur when a fluid is buildup occurs in the sinus cavities and most respiratory conditions occur simultaneously including bronchitis.
+Ear infections occur when fluid is buildup occurs in the sinus cavities and most respiratory conditions occur simultaneously including bronchitis.
 Everyone’s sinus cavities are linked to each other which imply that anything present in your ear can also affect your head too.
-This change in ear head pressure leads to a change of body’s own pressure.
-This, in turn, affects your brain and it gets stimulated due to the sinus infection ear infection.
+This change in ear head pressure leads to a change of the body’s own pressure.
+This, in turn, affects your brain and it gets stimulated due to the sinus infection.
 All this internal confusion cause dizziness as your brain is finding it difficult to process the incoming information.

 One of the other function of the Eustachian tube is to drain mucus or fluid of the ear.
 In case, because of infection, the Eustachian tube becomes inflamed then as a result fluid get build up.
 This build up fluid creates eardrum pressure and pressure on the surrounding.

 This fluid not only cause ear pressure, hearing difficulty, loss of balance, ringing in the ear(tinnitus).
 In addition, it also breeds bacteria and additional infections.